-- 1. General Requirements for all motors - 1.1 All motors are to have a service factor of 1.15 under normal full voltage operation. - 1.2 Operating Temp Class B (130°C) - 1.3 Insulation Class F - 1.4 Terminal boxes rated NEMA 4. - 1.5 Motors must meet or exceed the efficiencies outlined in either Table 2 (energy efficient) or Table 3 (premium efficiency) of CAN/CSA C390-10, depending on their design. - 2.
-General Duty motors for non-process equipment are to have the following requirements: - 2.1 TEFC enclosures. - Process motor requirements include: - 3.1 TEFC enclosures. - 3.2 Suitable for moist and corrosive locations. - 4.
-Motors for use with a variable frequency drive: - 4.1 TEFC enclosures. - 4.2 Suitable for moist and corrosive locations. - 4.3 Inverter duty rated, in conformance with NEMA MG1. - 4.4 Ensure that the driven load is not rated at more than 85% of the motor's effective service rating. - 4.5 Ensure motors have adequate cooling over the operating speed range. - 4.6 Motors larger than 150 kW (200 hp) shall have an insulated bearing on the non-driven end (NDE) when driven by VFD. - 5.
+- 1. General Requirements for all motors - 1.1 All motors are to have a service factor of 1.15 under nominal full voltage operation. - 1.2 Operating Temp Class B (130°C) - 1.3 Insulation Class F. - 1.4 Terminal boxes rated NEMA 4. - 1.5 Motors must meet or exceed the efficiencies outlined in either Table 2 (energy efficient) or Table 3 (premium efficiency) of CAN/CSA C390-10, depending on their design. - 1.6 Vertical centrifuge with driveshaft connecting motor to the pump, ground rings are required on the motor shaft and connected to the station grounding. - 2.
+General Duty motors for non-process equipment are to have the following requirements: - 2.1 TEFC enclosures. - Process motor requirements include: - 3.1 TEFC enclosures. - 3.2 Suitable for moist and corrosive locations. - Motors for use with a VFD: - 4.1 TEFC enclosures. - 4.2 Suitable for moist and corrosive locations. - 4.3 Inverter duty rated, in conformance with NEMA MG1. - 4.4 Ensure that the driven load is not rated at more than 85% of the motor's effective service rating. - 4.5 Ensure motors have adequate cooling over the operating speed range. - 4.6 Motors larger than 150 kW (200 hp) shall have an insulated bearing on the non-driven end (NDE) when driven by VFD. - 5.
 Explosion-proof motor requirements include: - 5.1 Rated for Class I, Zone 1 (or Div.
 1) as applicable. - 5.2 Provide an approved breather / drain device at the motor drain hole.